Skip to main content

 Deploy Langflow on your server

-Now that you're connected to your server, install Docker, create a docker-compose.yml file, and serve it publicly with Caddy as a reverse proxy.
+Now that your local machine is connected to your remote server with SSH, you can install Docker, create a docker-compose.yml file, and serve it publicly with a reverse proxy, such as Caddy.

 1. Install Docker on your server.
-Since this example server is an Ubuntu server, you can install snap packages.
+Since this example server is an Ubuntu server, it can install snap packages.
+If you aren't using Ubuntu or you prefer a different installation method, see the official Docker installation guide for instructions for your operating system.

 _10